manujoz/mjo-litui/.github/instructions/jira.instructions.md

 - Horizontal rules `---` (converts to h2)
 - User mentions via `@email` or `@username`
 - Components field (use labels only)
+- Bold text at start of list item (renders incorrectly)
+- Italic text with asterisks at start of list item (renders incorrectly)

 ### Quick Reference